nodejs/Release/GOVERNANCE.md

 The WG may add additional members to the WG by unanimous consensus.

 A WG member may be removed from the WG by voluntary resignation, or by unanimous consensus of all other WG members.
+If a member is removed from the WG then they are also removed from all WG teams (including the Releasers team).

 Changes to WG membership should be posted in the agenda, and may be suggested as any other agenda item (see "WG Meetings" below).